bright/new-www/content/blog/solving-problems-with-code-for-over-12-years-meet-agnieszka-–-senior-fullstack-developer.md

 Yes, I tend to become close to my workplace.
 I need to work at a place where I can really stick around. **I need to feel that the work I do matters.
 Then I stay motivated**.
 In order to feel that you also need to have a connection with your employer.
 When I have that bond I don’t want to move to another work and start that all over again.

 <div class="image"><img src="/images/agnieszka_quote_motivation.png" alt="Agnieszka's quote on being motivated" title="undefined"  /> </div>

+## Was it challenging to come back after maternity leaves?

+For me, it wasn’t that difficult.
+Even after my second baby when I had to come back in the middle of the pandemic.
+Still, **everything in the company was organized in a way that I didn’t feel like a stranger**.
+I also didn't feel like I missed much in terms of technology.
+You know, I am a programmer for over a decade so what were those months away on maternity leave for me?
+It was like nothing.

+I must say that coming back to my other passion (bouldering) was much more challenging.
+My body struggled much more to adjust after having babies.
+My brain was fine with it and ready to get back to work. 😀